 Benefits of teaching others

 As we saw above, teaching others facilitates your own ability to learn the material, through several mechanisms.
 Accordingly, students who learn the material with the intention of teaching it later, perform better when tested on that material than those who learn it just for themselves.

 Furthermore, such benefits are not limited to academic settings, as studies show that preparing to teach can also improve motor learning and enhance information processing when learning to perform physical tasks, such as how to hit the ball in golf.

 Moreover, when preparing to teach increases people’s motivation to learn the material, this not only serves as a mechanism through which the protégé effect facilitates learning, but also as a direct benefit of the effect, which is intrinsically valuable.
-The same is true of the increased feelings of competence and autonomy that people experience as a result of playing the role of the teacher, which can facilitate learning, but which are also valuable by themself.
+The same is true of the increased feelings of competence and autonomy that people experience as a result of playing the role of the teacher, which can facilitate learning, but which are also valuable on their own.

 Note: some studies suggest that the fact that older siblings tend to have a higher IQ than their younger siblings can be attributed to the fact that the older siblings act as tutors in the family, at an age when they undergo significant cognitive development.
 This represents an example of the powerful influence of the protégé effect, and of its long-term benefits.